crankysparrow/computationalbio/README.md

 Now you can run the query and save the output into a file like this one:

 ```
+node scripts/gnomad_query.js --input input/rsIDs_jhs.json
+#will produce an output file in output/output.json.
+Assumes pop=='NFE' and db=='GNOMAD' as defaults.
-node scripts/gnomad_query.js
+node scripts/gnomad_query.js --input input/rsIDs_jhs.json --output output/results_jhs.js --pop 'NFE' --db 'GNOMAD'
+#user specified output file name
 ```

-The output will contain 'GNOMAD-GENOMES' and 'GNOMAD-EXOMES' (in the absence of the former) allelic frequencies for each SNP in the NFE (non-Finnish European) population.
+The output will contain 'GNOMAD-GENOMES' and 'GNOMAD-EXOMES' (in the absence of the former) allelic frequencies for each SNP in  specified population (default: non-Finnish European).
 If you want a different population or different anything, you can [edit the gnomad.js](index.js) file.

 ```
 #A fragment of the output: